-UV light damages skin cells and can cause skin cancer.
-Episodes of overexposure to the sun or sunburn in childhood are important risk factors in the development of basal cell cancers.
-It’s likely that skin damage from UV light that occurs in childhood doesn’t show up until many years later.
+Overexposure to the sun or sunburn in childhood are important risk factors in developing basal cell cancers.
+It’s likely that skin damage from UV light during childhood doesn’t show up until many years later.

 A fair-skinned person who tends to go red or freckle in the sun will be most at risk.
 Children and young adults who have been overexposed to the sun have an increased risk of developing some form of skin cancer, especially if they have fair skin.
 This will not show up until later on in life – usually after the age of 40, and often not until the age of 60 or 70.
 Black- or brown-skinned people have an extremely low risk of developing skin cancer because the pigment melanin in their skin gives them protection.

-Previous radiotherapy treatment for other conditions can sometimes cause skin cancer (particularly basal cell carcinoma) in the treatment area later in life.
+Previous radiotherapy treatment for other conditions can sometimes cause skin cancer (particularly basal cell carcinoma) in the treatment area, later in life.

-People who have to take drugs that lower their immunity (immunosuppressants) – for example, after a kidney transplant – are at an increased risk of getting skin cancer.
-Squamous cell cancers are the most frequent, but basal cell cancers and melanomas are also more common in these people than in the general population.
-However, the reason for taking the immunosuppressants outweighs the potential risk of skin cancer.
+People who take drugs that lower their immunity (immunosuppressants) – for example, after a kidney transplant – are at an increased risk of skin cancer.
+Squamous cell cancers are the most common, but basal cell cancers and melanomas are also more common in these people than in the general population.
+However, the reason for taking these drugs outweighs the potential risk of developing skin cancer.

-If you’ve had a transplant it’s important that you see your doctor regularly to check for early signs of skin cancer.
+If you’ve had a transplant, it’s important that you see your doctor regularly to check for early signs of skin cancer.

 Another rare possible cause for non-melanoma skin cancer is overexposure to certain chemicals at work.
 These include: